 This got me thinking.
 What British culture was I referring to?
 Here I am, ten years later, puzzled by the same question.
 I'm still searching for the answer but got lost somewhere along the way.

-The great things about Britain, are the sheer amount of bright minds this country had along its history.
-There are myriad inventors, writers, musicians, bands, rock stars, scientists...All British!
+The great things about Britain, are the sheer amount of bright minds this country had during its history.
+There are myriad of inventors, writers, musicians, bands, rock stars, scientists...All British!
 I can probably tell you something fantastic about a lot of them.
 And it was because of these bright minds that I chose to become British too.
 It took me years of hard work before I could even begin my application as a British citizen.
 But I wanted to show this country that I respect its traditions, its cultures and its laws.
 Furthermore, I respect the people who in my mind, made Britain awesome (Like Mick Jagger, David Attenborough or Maggie Smith).

 But the more you integrate, the more you see the issues too.
 What country is perfect, aye?
 I started getting tired of being invited to the pub.
 The drinking culture in Britain seems to outshine the science scene.
 Theatres are far too expensive for the ordinary worker, but the pints are accessible still, even for the minimum wage.
 With so much rain and cold stone houses, what is one to do after work, but to pour their misery in a glass of ale and half mumble about their too demanding job and bad living conditions.